Our guide to the meaning and significance of qurbani and Eid al-Adha.

 At least one third of the meat from the animal must go to poor or vulnerable people.
 Traditionally, a Muslim would keep one third of the meat for their family and give the final third to their neighbours.

-The significance of Qurbani
+The significance of qurbani

-The practice of Qurbani can be traced back to the Prophet Ibrahim, who dreamed that God ordered him to sacrifice his only son, Ismail.
+The practice of qurbani can be traced back to the Prophet Ibrahim, who dreamed that God ordered him to sacrifice his only son, Ismail.
 In his devotion to God, Ibrahim agreed to follow his dream and perform the sacrifice.
 But God intervened and sent a ram to be sacrificed in Ismail’s place.

 Ismail was spared because Ibrahim proved he would sacrifice his son as an act of piety, despite the loss it would have caused him.
 The continued practice of sacrifice acts as a reminder of Ibrahim’s obedience to God.

-Islamic Relief and Qurbani
+Islamic Relief and qurbani

 The meat is distributed fresh, frozen or canned, depending on factors such as cost, availability and access, though the majority of countries receive fresh meat.
 The meat is purchased from local suppliers in order to benefit the local economy.
 Each meat packet contains on average of three kilograms of meat, which will provide a family of four with meals for about a week.

-When families receive Qurbani meat, it fosters a real sense of hope for them and allows them to celebrate this important occasion along with millions of other Muslims across the world.
+When families receive qurbani meat, it fosters a real sense of hope for them and allows them to celebrate this important occasion along with millions of other Muslims across the world.

-This year, we will continue to enable poor people around the world celebrate Eid-al-Adha.
-You can help: give your Qurbani with Islamic Relief today.
+This year, we will continue to enable poor people around the world celebrate Eid al-Adha.
+You can help: give your qurbani with Islamic Relief today.